developer-portal/content/tech/languages/python/multiple-pythons.md

 If you want to use tox for your projects, you can learn more at [the documentation](https://tox.readthedocs.io/).

-**Warning:** Tox version 3 and greater does not support Python 2.6.
-If you really need tox with Python 2.6, we recommend creating a virtual environment with `python3` (see bellow) and installing `tox<3` in it.

 ## Creating virtualenvs and installing packages

 Fedora only packages Python modules for current versions of `python2`